EJCassella/STATS19_severity_prediction/README.md

 - Improved feature selection and engineering to reduce overfitting and capture some data trends better (e.g. 'rush_hour').
 - Try additional techniques to improve performance on our unbalanced dataset, namely over or undersampling methods.
+- Implement hyperparameter tuning
+- Evaluate the model on our testing data once it's fine tuned (the key will be reducing the overfitting).
 - Pull out the feature importances from the final model.
-- Evaluate the model on our testing data once it's fine tuned (the key will be reducing the overfitting).
 - Look to include the "Vehicle" data to improve model performance.
 - Look to include other datasets that might enhance what we already have (e.g. accurate weather information? traffic volume / use data?)